-Pressing the Audition button or starting a Demo causes the Beats sequencer to stop.
 Pressing the Audition button plays the riff assigned to the preset.
 BTS and KIT riffs have multiple parts.
 Other riffs usually have one part.
+Pressing the Audition button or starting a Demo causes the Beats sequencer to stop.

 All Arp/Beats parameters are saved with the Multisetup.